frutik/awesome-knowledge-graphs/README.md

 # awesome-knowledge-graphs

-Trying to build up my knowledge in this area.
+Graphs and Knowledge Graphs - trying to build up my knowledge in this area.
 As part of the [bigger picture](https://github.com/frutik/awesome-search)

 ## Intro